2024-08-05

 Sten Claessens (Australia)

-Rene Forsberg (Denmark)
+René Forsberg (Denmark)

 Jonas Ågren (Sweden)

-Matej Varga (Czech/Croatia)
+Matej Varga (Switzerland)

 IAG Events